The ambulatory curriculum at UCSD continues to grow. Available rotations include:

 Thornton Pavilion (part of Jacobs Medical Center in La Jolla).
 They work with the neurology faculty to evaluate new and returning patients and develop diagnostic and management strategies for these patients.

 Owen Clinic is a primary care clinic for patients with HIV disease.
+This clinic was the second ever established in the United States with the first being in San Francisco.
 All residents have the option of rotating through this HIV clinic for 2- to 4-week blocks.

 Kaiser Endocrinology is a 4-week elective rotating through endocrinology clinics at Kaiser Permanente, a large health maintenance organization.
-This rotation is an option for PGY-3 or 4 (Medicine/Pediatrics) residents.
+This rotation is an option for PGY-3 or 4 (Medicine/Pediatrics) residents to see various endocrine disorders including thyroid nodules, Grave's disease, adrenal insufficiency, etc.